 The Notable Children’s Digital Media list includes real-time, dynamic, and interactive media content for children 14 years of age and younger that enables and encourages active engagement and social interaction while informing, educating, and entertaining in exemplary ways.
-This list represents the titles selected by the committee for the first half of 2020, and will be updated again with additions in January 2021.
+This list represents the titles selected by the committee for the first half of 2020, and titles added in January 2021.

 To find out about more great digital media for children, visit the page for ALSC's Excellence in Early Learning Digital Media Award.

 The Creature Garden by Tinybop. iOS.
 Elementary

 Imagine and create real or original fantastic animals by hatching eggs, adding animal qualities, and testing their skills.
 Children can name their animal creations, feed and groom them, and have their different creations race each other.
 Available in English.